bonni208/Business_Ethics/Business_Ethics.md

 > He likes it.
 Hey, Mikey.

 If you say these words to someone around my age, they'll likely know exactly what you're talking about.
-However, since most of you (ok.
-All of you) are likely younger than me, here's what Mikey was famous for, back when I was a kid.
+However, since most of you (ok ~ all of you) are likely younger than me, here's what Mikey was famous for, back when I was a kid.

 !?[Commercial for Life Cereal](https://youtu.be/CLQ0LZSnJFE?si=0r5RYZbAG_rtYFPD)